 Step Six: Make the straps

 Cut a strip of fabric 1.5″ by 25″ to 27″ long depending on the size you are working on.
 Fold the strips in half and stitch them right in the middle.
-If you want more support, you can make the straps wider and add fusible interfacing to make them more stiff.
+If you want more support, you can make the straps wider and add fusible interfacing to make them stiffer.
 I have chosen not to use fusible interfacing because I want to preserve the overall soft feeling of the garment.
-You can use interfacing if you prefer but you need to trip the seam allowance because it will become difficult to turn.
+You can use interfacing if you prefer but you need to trim the seam allowance because it will become difficult to turn.

 Turn the straps inside out using a loop turner and set aside.

-Step Seven: Attaching straps and assembling cups
+Step Seven: Attach straps and assemble the cups

 Please follow these steps carefully.
-It will save you time with the seam ripper..
+It will save you time with the seam ripper.

 Take the front of your garment and place it on the table right side up (print on top and towards you).
 Pin your straps at the tip of the cups so they essentially hang down the front.
 See picture above.
-This might seem to be counter intuitive but you'll see how this all comes together later.
+This might seem to be counter-intuitive but you'll see how this all comes together later.

 Take the lining set of cups and front set with the skirt attached line them up with the straps in the middle like a sandwich.